pippo-java/pippo.github.io/_posts/2015-04-02-content-types.md

 To register a content type engine in your application you have two options:

-- add programatically the content type engine in `Application.init()` with `Application.registerContentTypeEngine(XstreamEngine.class)`
+- add programatically the content type engine in `Application.onInit()` with `Application.registerContentTypeEngine(XstreamEngine.class)`
 - create an [Initializer]({{ site.coreurl }}/src/main/java/ro/pippo/core/Initializer.java) in your project that register the content type engine

 For above _XstreamEngine_ we can create an _XstreamInitializer_ with this possible content: